ahmedalhulaibi/ahmedalhulaibi/projects.md

 # Projects
 ---
 ## ffparser - Flat File Parser
 A Go package to marhsal flat file records into a struct.
+Allows developer to define file layouts using struct tags.

 <a href="https://github.com/ahmedalhulaibi/ffparser" target="_blank">GitHub Source</a>

 ---
-## Home Inventory Project
+## Home Inventory
-A webapp to track inventory at home.
+A web app to track inventory at home.
+Login implemented through Google OAuth.
+Web pages are server-side rendered.
+A standalone JSON API is also provided.
 Built in Python (Flask), HTML, CSS

 <a href="https://github.com/ahmedalhulaibi/home_inventory" target="_blank">GitHub Source</a>